philferriere/dlwin/README.md

 ![](img/tensorflow_mnist.png)

 The warnings at the beginning are annoying, but so far there is [no supported way](https://www.tensorflow.org/install/install_sources) of building Tensorflow on Windows with those optimizations, so we have to stay put and simply ignore them.
-Hopefully that will be [fixed](https://github.com/tensorflow/tensorflow/issues/7778) [soon](https://github.com/tensorflow/tensorflow/issues/7257) so people don't have to [build Tensorflow](https://stackoverflow.com/questions/42603407/how-to-compile-tensor-flow-with-sse-and-and-avx-instructions-on-windows/42755665#42755665) for [themselves](https://github.com/yaroslavvb/tensorflow-community-wheels).
+Hopefully that will be [fixed](https://github.com/tensorflow/tensorflow/issues/7778) [soon](https://github.com/tensorflow/tensorflow/issues/7257) so people don't have to [build Tensorflow](https://github.com/tensorflow/tensorflow/tree/v1.1.0/tensorflow/contrib/cmake) for [themselves](https://github.com/yaroslavvb/tensorflow-community-wheels) because that's [quite](https://stackoverflow.com/questions/42603407/how-to-compile-tensor-flow-with-sse-and-and-avx-instructions-on-windows?noredirect=1&lq=1) [tricky](https://stackoverflow.com/questions/44071608/compiling-tensorflow-with-cmake-on-windows-fails-with-file-version-info-cc-not-f?noredirect=1&lq=1).

+So...

+... that's it.
+Enjoy your super-fast installation.

 # References